ReddwenTeam/xcx_project/README.md

 # xcx_project
-this is a test for XCX!
+this is a test for XCX！！！！